Flooristics, LLC

 Share Button

 Carpet is a very popular choice for flooring, both in residential and commercial spaces.
-While a high quality carpet should last for many years, occasionally there are issues that cause owners to have problems with it.
-One of these problems is known in the flooring and carpeting industry as corn rowing.
-Corn rowing usually occurs in wall to wall carpeting and is used to describe rows of carpet fiber that alternates between high and low.
-It is caused when some rows do not mat down while others do.
+While a high-quality carpet should last for many years, occasionally, there are issues that cause owners to have problems with it.
+The flooring and carpeting industry refers to one of these problems as corn rowing.
+Corn rowing usually occurs in wall-to-wall carpeting and is used to describe rows of carpet fiber that alternate between high and low.
+It occurs when some rows do not mat down while others do.

-To understand how it happens, it’s important to know how carpet is manufactured.
+To understand how it happens, you need to know how manufacturers make carpet.
 During the making of a piece of carpet, the tufting machine laces the fiber through the backing, creating tufts that are close together.
-In a more expensive carpet, the yarn tufts are very close together, while in a lesser quality, they are further away from each other.
+In a more expensive carpet, the yarn tufts are very close together, while in a lesser quality carpet, they are further away from each other.
 Corn rowing most often happens when the tufts are further apart.

 Filed Under: Carpet and Rugs Tagged With: carpet corn rowing, carpet problems, corn row, corn row carpet, what is corn rowing